-The sports betting industry in Michigan actually dates back to 2015, when a legislator was looking to legalize sports betting.
+The Michigan sports betting industry actually dates back to 2015, when government officials were looking to legalize sports betting.
 Representative Robert Kosowski introduced a pair of bills in 2015, but neither bill was able to make it out of committee.

 Kosowski doubled down a year later, changing some of the language in an effort to get sports betting legalized.
 Those bills failed to make it out of committee either, but the sports betting discussion was underway.

 In 2017, it was Representative Brandt Iden that was able to get things going in the right direction.
 An expanded gambling bill made it out of committee that year, and that bill included language that would legalize sports betting.

 A year later, it looked as if the state was ready to legalize sports betting in 2018, but former Governor Rick Snyder was not on board.
 Bill H 4926 passed through both houses of the legislature, but Snyder vetoed the bill, killing any chance for sports betting.

 A change in governor was needed to pursue Michigan sports betting seriously, and that occurred in 2019.
 Governor Gretchen Whitmer supported legalizing sports betting, and she quickly signed a bill when it landed on her desk in December 2019.